mxccloud/ConnectVoteDS/README.md

 ## Setup

-1. The app is connected to a Supabase backend
+1. The app is connected to a Supabase backend.
 2. Database schema needs to be set up in your Supabase project
 3. The app is ready to use at your GitHub Pages URL